decwarorg/utexas/readme.md

 you can use the above to telnet in from multiple terminals and start the game as several players on both sides, then try the radio, phasers, torpedoes, shields, etc.

-# robot players

-things are changing fast with the robots so best to hop over to that [readme](robots/readme.md)

 # folder structure

 - docs, various guide and note related docs accumulating around the project